jennymalmoe/LazyVegan/README.md

 # UX
 ## Project Goals
-The purpose of this project is to *"...build a full-stack site that allows your users to manage a common dataset about a particular domain"* using HTML, CSS, JavaScript, Python+Flask, MongoDB and possible additional libraries and external APIs.
+The purpose of this project is to

+*"...build a full-stack site that allows your users to manage a common dataset about a particular domain"* using HTML, CSS, JavaScript, Python+Flask, MongoDB and possible additional libraries and external APIs.

+*"Design a front end for a data-driven web application that meets accessibility guidelines, follows the principles of UX design, meets its given purpose and provides a set of user interactions"*

 ## Business Goals
 Create a web application that allows users to: